Synthetixio/SIPs/content/sccp/sccp-328.md

 This SCCP proposes to update the perps v2 parameters as per the below:

-The below parameters would be applied on the new markets:

 ## Max Market Value and Max Market Size

 | **ticker** | **Current MMV** | **Proposed MMV** | **Current MMS** | **Proposed MMS** |